13 Best Bloom Alternatives in 2026

 - Client communication and email tracking

 Limitations: HoneyBook, like Bloom, stops at the booking phase.
 There is no project management, no Gantt charts or task dependencies, and no time tracking.
-Pricing increased significantly in February 2025, with the Starter plan seeing up to an 89% jump, pushing many long-time users to reconsider.
+HoneyBook's February 2025 price increase pushed the Starter plan from $16/month to $29/month (an 89% jump), and the platform charges a 3% transaction fee on all payments processed through it .

 Dubsado is Bloom's closest competitor in the creative freelancer market, offering deep workflow automation that lets you build complex client onboarding sequences with branching logic, conditional triggers, and automated follow-ups.
-Its forms are highly customizable — questionnaires, lead capture forms, and intake documents can be designed to match your brand.
+Its forms are highly customizable, and questionnaires, lead capture forms, and intake documents can be designed to match your brand.
 The proposal and contract builder supports detailed customization, and the client portal gives clients access to their documents, invoices, and project details.
-For creatives who want granular control over every step of the client experience, Dubsado offers more flexibility than Bloom.

 Key features: